Philadelphia: Things to Do in the Home of American Independence

 1. Philadelphia Museum of Art

-Philadelphia Museum of Art soars within a lively urban set-up.
-From the museum, one can get great views of the Fairmount Park as well as the Perelman building.
-The museum hosts some amazing collections that are very comprehensive and colorful.
-The exhibits feature paintings as well as sculptures.
+The Philadelphia Museum of Art is one of the most popular art museums in the country with a huge collection of pieces numbering over 240,000 objects.
+From the museum you can also get great views of the Fairmount Park as well as the Perelman building.
+The exhibits inside the museum not only feature paintings but also some fascinating sculptures.
 Aside from the exhibitions, there is also an amazing library that is open to the general public.
-There is also a nice cafe overlooking the terrace that is worth a visit.
-Entrance to this museum is charged at $20 per adult.

 2. Independence National Historical Park